I am participating in a sponsored campaign hosted by Always Discreet®. I received free samples from P&G. All opinions stated are my own.

 |There’s nothing like letting your hair down and having a good laugh|

 It’s a problem which is very common after childbirth and as we enter our later years when our bodies naturally change as we get older.
 In fact, more than 40 million women of all ages in America alone experience bladder leaks, ranging from those who are middle-aged or menopausal, to those who have been pregnant or are overweight or diabetic.

 And in the hot summer weather, it’s even more of a challenge for us to stay dry and fresh at the times when it’s most important to us whether at work or on holiday, attending a summer wedding or graduation ceremony or even a hot date.

-Having a sensitive bladder also affects your choice of wardrobe - one pieces, playsuits, jumpsuits - anything it takes an age to get out of are no-no's and you can hardly wear your sexiest underwear or anything in a light, bright colour.
+Having a sensitive bladder also affects your choice of wardrobe – one-pieces, playsuits, jumpsuits – anything it takes an age to get out of is a no-no and you can hardly wear your sexiest underwear or anything in a light, bright colour.

 My bladder has always been sensitive.
 It’s a family joke that I am unable to travel more than 20 miles without needing a toilet.
 And the Husband is now very familiar with most of the motorway service stations between Cardiff and Plymouth whilst he would think nothing of travelling the length of the country without stopping for more than 5 minutes and a quick coffee.

 Having a love of tea and coffee (both diuretics) really hasn’t helped either but I have managed to kick my Diet Coke habit (which is another bladder irritant).

 I was doing fine until I had kids.
 I had two caesareans 18 months apart and whilst I was blithely confident that, despite this procedure being a pretty hefty piece of surgery I would recover entirely, I suspect that the pregnancies themselves have left a legacy of a bladder which is prone to leak slightly when I cough, sneeze or if I go for too long without a loo break.